How should nurse practitioners list their credentials?

 Next in the order is licensure.
 This reflects what is required for practice in the state where you work.
 Most states issue licenses to NPs with terminology that reflects the way the state designates nurse practitioners (see number 3).

 Common state designations for NPs are APRN (advanced practice registered nurse), ARNP (advanced registered nurse practitioner) and NP (nurse practitioner).
 Most NPs stop listing an RN credential after they become nurse practitioners.
-The Consensus Model for Advanced Practice Registered Nursing- APRN Regulation, which is supported by many nursing organizations, favors national use of “advanced practice registered nurse,” but this has not yet occurred.
+The Consensus Model for Advanced Practice Registered Nursing-APRN Regulation, which is supported by many nursing organizations, favors national use of advanced practice registered nurse (APRN).

-National certification is not required to practice as an NP in every state, thus it appears after the designation that is required by the state in which you practice.
-As of March 2021, only two states did NOT require NPs to earn national certification in order to practice: California and New York.
-(Note: Even if your state doesn’t require national certification, most employers and payers do.)
+National certification is required to practice as an NP in all but one state (California).
+Your national certification credential should appear after the designation that is required by the state in which you practice.
+Note: Even if your state doesn’t require national certification, all payors (e.g., Medicare) and most employers do.

 The way an NP indicates national certifications is dictated by your certifying body.
 ANCC credentials for family nurse practitioners should be displayed as FNP-BC (family nurse practitioner-board certified).
 ANCC credentials for adult gerontology primary care nurse practitioners should be displayed as AGPCNP-BC (adult gerontology primary care nurse practitioner-board certified).
 ANCC credentials for adult gerontology acute care nurse practitioners should be displayed as AGACNP-BC (adult gerontology acute care nurse practitioner-board certified).

-Possible awards and honors for NPs include being inducted as a fellow of the American Academy of Nursing (FAAN) or a fellow of the American Association of Nurse Practitioners (FAANP).
+Awards and honors to include with your credentials include being inducted as a fellow of the American Academy of Nursing (FAAN) or a fellow of the American Association of Nurse Practitioners (FAANP).
 Other certifications earned by NPs include credentials that reflect particular expertise, such as diabetes educator (CDE, certified diabetes educator) or menopause practitioner (NCMP, North American Menopause Society Certified Menopause Practitioner).
 These are only two of many possible examples.